Nicaraguan cigars: strength, richness and character

 We could also mention José “Pepín” García (My Father Cigars) and A.J.
 Fernandez (A.J. grew up in Cuba, where he learnt the trade of tobacco farming), who, having emigrated at the turn of the millennium, are among the more recent arrivals.

-Nicaragua will gradually begin to benefit from this, but it is particularly from the 1990s onwards that things really take off, when regions such as Estelí, Jalapa and Condega become the mainstays of production.
+These producers bring with them techniques for cultivation and fermentation, and above all the art of Cuban blending.
+Nicaragua gradually began to benefit from this, but it was particularly from the 1990s onwards that things really took off, when regions such as Estelí, Jalapa and Condega became the mainstays of production.
+Today, these names are no longer merely geographical: they are directly associated with very specific flavour profiles.

 A volcanic terroir that shapes the cigar